-We arrived at Plitvice Lakes National Park by bus from Zagreb.
-It was a 2 hr ride from Zagreb that was simple to do with our two small kids.
+We arrived at Plitvice Lakes National Park by bus after spending a day in Zagreb with kids.
+It was a 2 hr ride from Zagreb to Plitvice Lakes that was simple to do with our two small kids.
 We arrived mid-afternoon on our first day and by the time we arrived at Plitvice Lakes we were disappointed to find it was still very crowded.

 How Long to Visit Plitvice Lakes National Park